lord-byront/ML-mexico-city-bikes/README.md

 ## 2. Route Analysis with K Means Cluster model

-For this model we sed the Kmeans method
+For this model we used the Kmeans method

 So following the same steps we first cleaned, normalized, and standardized prior to modeling